All Products

 DataService Studio

-Log on to the DataWorks console.
-In the top navigation bar, select the desired region.
-In the left-side navigation pane, choose Data Analysis and Service > DataService Studio.
-On the page that appears, select the desired workspace from the drop-down list and click Go to DataService Studio.
+1. Log on to the DataWorks console.
+In the top navigation bar, select your region.
+In the left-side navigation pane, choose Data Analysis and Service > DataService Studio, select your workspace, and click Go to DataService Studio.

-2. In the navigation pane on the left, click Service Development.
-Then, click the image icon to go to the Batch Operations page.
-Filter the services by setting Resource Group to the DataService Studio resource group that you want to switch.
+2. In the left-side navigation pane, click Service Development.
+Click the image icon to open the Batch Operations page.
+Filter services by setting Resource Group to the DataService Studio resource group you want to switch.

 image